-Andrew Dressner, FCLC ’23, is the photo editor for The Observer and is majoring in natural science on the pre-med track.
+Andrew Dressner (he/him), FCLC ’23, is a former photo editor at The Observer and is majoring in natural science on the pre-med track.
 Outside of The Observer, Andrew loves taking photos, is an EMT and enjoys rock climbing.

 Opening the Aperture to Photo Production